-Before you pick up the telephone, there are several simple things that you can do to streamline the process.
+Before you pick up the telephone to call an interior designer, there are several simple things that you can do to streamline the process.
+These include:

 Does your living room have to double as a family room?
 Do the kids need a place to do homework in the kitchen?

 Let your interior designer know all the activities that will go on inside the rooms you are decorating.
 A good designer can help you create the space for it all, beautifully.